-The UMASS NIST CSF controls factory approach is modular.
+Please note that the capabilities are modular.
 This means if there are changes within a particular functional area, it can be updated without impacting other related functions.
 For example, if an organization wishes to implement NIST 800-171 controls as the foundation for business controls, the Business Office Design Area would replace ISO 27002 code of practice with NIST 800-171 security controls.
 All of the other business functions would be modified to align with NIST 800-171.
 The Engineering Department would adjust all capabilities that were based on ISO 27002 with similar capabilities based on NIST 800-171.
 The Technology Center capabilities would not change, because they are based on the Critical Security Controls.
 This approach provides maximum flexibility for organizations who choose to build their programs based on the control factory model.